 Figure 1.
-Correlation and deviations between Etest and predicted MIC.
-(A) The correlation of Etest MIC and EC50 for the training dataset (84 strains) is shown for log-log transformed values.
-The pearson's correlation coefficient for the linear regression is 0.83.
+Correlation and deviations between the Etest and predicted MICs.
+(A) The correlation of Etest MIC and EC50 for the dataset used for developing the regression model (84 blinded strains examined) is shown for log-log transformed values.
+The Pearson's correlation coefficient for the linear regression was 0.83.
 Slope and intercept for a perfect correlation (1) was drawn as dashed black line for comparison.
-(B) The kernel distribution EC50 values in the training data is drawn in blue (median -1.8).
-The kernel distribution of the MICs predicted with the slope and intercept of the training data is highlighted in purple (median 0.11).
-(C) Deviations of predicted MICs (training and validation data) from Etest MIC are shown for eight antimicrobials.
+(B) The kernel distribution of the EC50 values for these 84 strains is drawn in blue (median -1.8).
+The kernel distribution of the MICs predicted with the slope and intercept of the 84 strains is highlighted in purple (median 0.11).
+(C) Deviations of predicted MICs (124 clinical strains examined) from Etest MIC are shown for seven antimicrobials.
 The boxplots show the median and 25%-75% quartiles.
 The whiskers span the range from the bottom 5% to the highest 95% of the data.
-The essential agreement (EA) defined as smaller than one doubling dilution from Etest for each antimicrobial is written below the boxplots.
+The essential agreement (EA) defined as less than ±1 doubling dilution from Etest for each antimicrobial is written below the boxplots.